Australia–Thailand relations: Trade

 In 2003, the two countries announced they would enter into a free trade agreement.
 The Thailand-Australia Free Trade Agreement (TAFTA) entered into force on 1 January 2005.
 TAFTA has facilitated increased two-way trade and investment, improved business mobility, encouraged international best practice, and promoted bilateral cooperation in a range of areas including customs procedures, government procurement, competition policy and intellectual property protection.

 As of 2015, the two-way trade in goods and services was worth more than A$20.8 billion.

 Mineral exports

 Thailand is an important market for Australian aluminium and metal.
 Australia is also a significant supplier of coal to Thailand.

 Tourism

 Thailand is a significant tourist market for Australians with 400,000 Australians visiting Thailand each year.
 The Australia-Thailand aviation market is Australia's 6th largest.

+Australian passport holders can stay in Thailand for 30-days without applying for a visa.

+As of 24 June 2025, Smartraveller, which provides international travel advice by the Australian government for Australians travelling overseas, lists Thailand overall as 'exercise a high degree of caution', whilst the southern provinces of Pattani, Yala, and Narathiwat are labelled as 'reconsider your need to travel' due to the insurgency.

+Flights between Australia and Thailand

-A number of airlines provide direct flights between Australia and Thailand including: AirAsia, Jetstar, Thai Airways and Qantas.
+Several direct flights between Australia and Thailand exists: